openvinotoolkit/openvino/docs/notebooks/126-tensorflow-hub-with-output.rst

 .. code:: ipython3

     %pip install -q tensorflow_hub tensorflow pillow numpy matplotlib
-    %pip install -q "openvino==2023.2.0.dev20230922"
+    %pip install -q "openvino>=2023.2.0"

 .. parsed-literal::

     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. onnxconverter-common 1.14.0 requires protobuf==3.20.2, but you have protobuf 4.25.0 which is incompatible. tf2onnx 1.15.1 requires protobuf~=3.20.2, but you have protobuf 4.25.0 which is incompatible.
+This behaviour is the source of the following dependency conflicts. onnxconverter-common 1.14.0 requires protobuf==3.20.2, but you have protobuf 4.25.1 which is incompatible. tf2onnx 1.15.1 requires protobuf~=3.20.2, but you have protobuf 4.25.1 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.
-    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. openvino-dev 2023.1.0 requires openvino==2023.1.0, but you have openvino 2023.2.0.dev20230922 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.